|

 RELATED: WHEN MOTHERHOOD DOESN’T MEET YOUR EXPECTATIONS

-Here’s what I would tell you if we were clicking peppermint mocha’s in a coffee shop right now…I’d lean in and grab your hands and look into your eyes and say….
+Here’s what I would tell you if we were sipping iced coffee in a coffee shop right now…I’d lean in and grab your hands and look into your eyes and say….

 RELATED: HOW TO FIND REST IN GOD AS A MOM